codeimpossible/blog.barboza.io/src/posts/2021-08-04-palette-swapping.md

     return c;
 }
 ```

+## Gotchas

+Since the shader is expecting specific RGB values from the map, make sure your map image is configured to be in linear color space:

+- Select your texture asset and make sure *sRGB (Color Texture)* is **unchecked**.

+This will make sure that colors sampled via the texture in your shader return the color values you are expecting.
+You can read more about [linear vs gamma color space on this Unity Forum thread](https://forum.unity.com/threads/confusion-about-gamma-vs-linear.496053/).

 The end result is that I can now swap out character styles by changing which palette they use!